 Overseeing your care, preparing you for the birth experience

 When your pregnancy journey begins you may choose to have a certified nurse-midwife (CNM) or an OB/GYN for your pregnancy, birth and postpartum care.
 At Riddle Hospital we are proud to have a midwife on staff for women who prefer this option.
-Our midwife has many years of experience as a labor and delivery nurse at Riddle Hospital, and the midwifery approach and practice is respected and supported by our physicians, nurses and management.
+Our midwives have many years of experience supporting women through birth, and the midwifery approach and practice are respected and backed by our physicians, nurses and management.

 What a midwife does